zainmo11/Quantum-Computing-Fundamentals/README.md

 ### Quantum Teleportation
 The quantum teleportation protocol successfully transfers random quantum states with perfect fidelity (1.0), confirming that the state is teleported correctly.

+### Quantum Random Number Generator
+The QRNG implementation generates 100 random bits with an approximately uniform distribution between 0 and 1, demonstrating the true randomness that can only be achieved through quantum processes.

 ## Usage